 Then last 7 Commercial Cleaning Accounts on my list to Avoid is super large square footage spaces that are being offered for rent by either a property manager or a landlord.

 Those seem to be very appealing because it’s a hundred thousand square feet, 500,000 square feet, a million square feet.
 But when the person that is paying the bill is actually really sort of throwing in the janitorial service as a freebie to the tenants, they tend to really squeeze you for every penny.
 Because the tenants are more motivated by things like location and amenities in the building, than they are by the quality of the janitorial services.
 So because of that the property manager or the landlord is going to want to pay as little as they can get away with for janitorial services.
 They’re not going to really be as interested in getting a high quality job done as somebody who is paying for the cleaning of the office that they actually are occupying.
 So giant square footage complexes or high-rises that are being managed by property managers and landlords are also a no-no.

-That is it for the 7 commercial cleaning accounts that you would want to avoid like the plague that I know from my 23 years and counting of experience offering commercial office cleaning here in Las Vegas Nevada.
+That is it for the 7 commercial cleaning accounts that you would want to avoid like the plague that I know from my over 24 years and counting of experience offering commercial office cleaning here in Las Vegas Nevada.